secureailabs/Engineering/README.md

 export DOCKER_REGISTRY_PASSWORD="xxx"
 ```
 One can optionally update the version of the docker container images to be used for deployment by changin the x_TAG variables in deploy_config.sh with the required version.
+Build image using the Docker/BuildImage.sh script and copy the tag from the result of the build.
+Update the deploy_config.sh with the tag.
+If everything works, feel free to update the default values in the script.

 Run the DeployPlatform script with `--help` for guidance
 ```